sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 >If you are testing your application using either the SAP API Business Hub sandbox service or the mock server (deployed locally or on SAP Cloud Foundry), you should skip this step.

-If you run your application on SAP Cloud Platform, the SDK can simply read the ERP destinations from the destination service.
+If you run your application on SAP BTP, the SDK can simply read the ERP destinations from the destination service.
 However, since the tests should run locally, you need a way to supply your tests with an ERP destination.

 Luckily, the SDK provides a utility class for such purposes – `MockUtil`.
 This class allows you to mock the ERP destinations you'd typically find on `CloudFoundry`.
 To provide `MockUtil` with the necessary information, you'll need to add a `systems.json` or `systems.yml` file to your test resources directory. `MockUtil` will read these files and provide your tests with the ERP destinations accordingly.
 Adapt the URL as before.